Are you wondering whether to use a .net or a .com domain for your online store?

-- Sites used by those in the network infrastructure space went with .net.
+- Sites used by those in the network infrastructure space use .net domain

 - Organizations, especially nonprofits, use the .org extension.

-- There also are specialty domain extensions such as .club, .book and .agency.
+- There also are specialty domain name extensions such as .club, .book and .agency.

 When to Use a .Net Domain Extension